Kampus-Merdeka-Software-Engineering/BE-Balikpapan-27/README.md

 | **PUT** | `/team/update:id` | Update team by id |
 | **DELETE** | `/team/delete:id` | Delete team by id |

+Developed with ❤️ by the BackEnd team - Group 27 - Balikpapan Section